andmos/Docker-Mono/README.md

 Feel free to use the [Dockerfile](https://github.com/andmos/Docker-Mono/blob/master/Docker-mono/Dockerfile) for Mono and do youre own testing and packing!

+The Mono Dockerfile is also available on the public repository:

+    docker run andmos/mono

 This project [stands on the shoulders of giants.](http://friism.com/running-net-apps-on-docker)